Exercise: Unit Testing and Continuous Integration

 )

-Now, we must modify out CI tasks to include coverage information collection.
-Change the cmake invocation to:
+Now, we must modify our CI tasks to include coverage information collection.
+Change the cmake invocation of the build stage to:

 cmake -DCMAKE_CXX_COMPILER=clang++ -DENABLE_COVERAGE=True -DCMAKE_EXPORT_COMPILE_COMMANDS=True ../